yfukai/yfukai-pypitemplate/docs/guide.md

 use [pip install] with the `--user` option instead.
 :::

-You need four tools to use this template:
+You need three tools to use this template:

 - [Cruft] to create projects from the template,
-- [Poetry] or [uv] to manage packaging and dependencies
+- [uv] to manage packaging and dependencies
-- [Nox] to automate checks and other tasks
+- [Nox] to automate checks and other development tasks
-- [nox-poetry] for using Poetry in Nox sessions

-When you create a project you are asked if you want to use `poetry` or `uv` as a dependency manager tool.
-You only need one of these.
-There is no need to install `uv` if you only use `poetry`, and no need to install `poetry` and `nox-poetry` if you only use `uv`.

 Install [Cruft] using pipx: